noahmunson/kickstart.nvim/README.md

 * leader-f = focus nvim-tree in normal mode

-* leader-i = toggle floating terminal in terminal mode and normal more
+* ctrl-i = toggle floating terminal in terminal mode and normal more

 * leader + a = add file to harpoon list
 * ctrl-e = harpoon quick menu